Dreaming of Owning a South African Shop in London.

 After you researched your target market and your business plan.
 You need to decide if you are going to buy an existing retail shop or start a new one by finding a store that is available to rent.

 If you choose the latter, you can look for business lists that have meat businesses for sale.
-Buying a butchery might be a good way to start as will have the fridges that you need to store the produce before you sell it.
+Buying a butchery might be a good way to start as well have the fridges that you need to store the produce before you sell it.

-You could search Google for the term “Keyword shop for sale + location.”, For example, I would seek “Keyword shop for sale London“.
+You could search Google for the term “Keyword shop for sale + location.”, For example, I would seek a “Keyword shop for sale London“.
 You could also search “Keyword shop near me“.

 Finding the right location is key where there will be lots of foot traffic including customers that will buy the product.